EighteenZi/rocksdb_wiki/Performance-Read-While-Writing.md

 Used a L1 Size of 512 MB and file size of 64mb.

 ## Method
 Create a 800G database by using fill random.
 Value size is 800 bytes.
-The experiments run on machine with 144G ram and a 24 core Intel(R) Xeon(R) CPU 2.67GHz, and on Flash hard disk drives.
+The experiments run on machine with 144G ram and a 24 core Intel(R) Xeon(R) CPU 2.67GHz, and on Flash hard disk drives, XFS file system.

 ##Command
 The db_bench command is